(Amazon UK link) |

 Intended, I assume, for the 10-14 age group originally, I think this would appeal to confident readers of about 8-11 today, particularly those who enjoy Noel Streatfeild or similar authors.
 It will appeal more to girls than boys, although there are boys in the school, and Scott in particular plays a significant part.

-Not in print, and hard to find, although Amazon is currently showing it at a good price in the Marketplace.
+Not in print, and hard to find, although Amazon sometimes shows it at a reasonable price in the Marketplace.

 Review copyright 2014 Sue's Book Reviews